 Microwave therapy:

-A device that uses microwave energy can be used to destroy sweat glands, usually applied to the armpit areas.
+A device that uses microwave energy can be used to destroy the sweat glands, usually applied to the armpit areas.

 Newer treatments: